djreiss/deepLearnPlayground/README.md

 ### Or to use GPU, replace 2-6 above with:

-1. conda install matplotlib scikit-learn
+1. conda install matplotlib pillow scikit-learn
 2. conda install -c anaconda tensorflow-gpu=1.1.0
 3. conda install -c anaconda keras-gpu=2.0.2

 ### Run times for notebook #1 on GPU vs. multi-CPU: